Committees & Social Groups

 Palmetto Plant Eaters

-The Palmetto Plant Eaters Club meets monthly on the 1st Wednesday at 6:30pm to teach and support whole food, plant-based eating for health, animals, and environment.
+The Palmetto Plant Eaters Club teaches and supports whole food, plant-based eating for health, animals, and environment.
 Membership & meeting attendance are free and open to the public.
 For more information and to access our calendar of events, please visit PalmettoPlantEaters.com.

 Access to the deepest wisdom source within all of us is ultimately the means by which humanity becomes capable of fully living from our true nature and the natural laws that govern the interdependent web of life.
 This requires an acknowledgment that the chattering mind, emotions that pull us in all directions, and reliance on the outer senses block this essential wisdom and guidance in our daily lives.
 True and lasting change for our future and our planet will not appear without a drastic change in the orientation of mankind from the illusory mind-made world to an identity and flow with the omniscience and omnipresent wisdom that is beyond the comprehension of our individual minds.
 This is not a contemporary idea, of course, but one which needs tending and reminders.
 One could say, if you are truly interested in change, start with meditation.
 Join us for this peaceful time of communion in meditation.